 Other Things to Consider

-Once you determine what your experience level is and what kind of machine you need, you will also need to think about some other factors before making the purchase.
+Once you determine your experience level and what kind of machine you need, you will also need to think about some other factors before making the purchase.
 The main item to consider is what the machine will be used for.
-A basic mechanical machine may be sufficient if you are just going to be repairing and altering clothes.
-If you are making dresses and other clothes, you will need a machine that has the terms “free arm” and “buttonhole stitches” somewhere in the description.
+A basic mechanical machine may be sufficient if you are going to be repairing and altering clothes.
+If you are making dresses and other clothes, you will need a machine with the terms “free arm” and “buttonhole stitches” somewhere in the description.
 A sewing machine with a wide range of stitches will be beneficial if you are into crafts and embroidery.
 Some machines feature an automatic embroidery setting that will allow you to stitch pre-programmed designs that you have downloaded.
 Home furnishings and quilting will require machines that can handle thick fabrics and have a “long arm.”

 You should also think about where your machine is going to be used.
 If you have a designated craft or sewing area where the machine can remain, a heavy machine won’t be a problem.
 But if you plan on packing up the machine to store it or take it to classes, you may want to think about a more compact and lightweight design.

 You will also need room for all of your sewing supplies, and some models offer storage space underneath.
-Think about the area you will be working in and if there is room to store supplies in a closet or somewhere nearby or if you need the built-in storage space.
+Think about the area you will be working in and if there is room to store supplies in a closet or somewhere nearby, or if you need the built-in storage space.
 You may also want to consider a cover or carrying case when purchasing your new machine.